croningp/dropbot1_data_analysis/README.md

 ##

 This set of tools has been tested under Python 2.7.6 on Ubuntu 14.04 LTS.
-Despite all our efforts, we cannot guarantee everything will be executable on other OS or python version.
+Despite all our efforts, we cannot guarantee everything will be executable on other OS or Python version.

 ## Dependencies